Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Results Discussion

-In Fig.~\ref{fig:eff}, the propulsive efficiency contours across the frequency–wavelength domain are illustrated for both carangiform and anguilliform swimming modes at $\mbox{Re} = 1000$.
-The maximum efficiency observed in both modes lies in the range of 17--22\%, indicating the upper bound of performance under the given flow conditions and kinematic parameters.
-The efficiency of carangiform shows a clear trend, with the highest values observed in the lower left region of the domain, specifically for lower wavelength ($\lambda^* \approx 0.5$–$0.7$) and lower to moderate frequency values ($f \approx 1.0$–$2.5$).
-The peak efficiency reaches approximately 17.21\%, indicating that carangiform swimming achieves optimal energy conversion under compact and relatively slower undulatory motions.
-In contrast to the carangiform mode, the anguilliform profile exhibits a broader region of elevated efficiency.
-The maximum efficiency reaches around 22\%, primarily in the wavelength range ($\lambda^* \approx 1.1$–$1.4$) and low frequencies ($f \approx 0.5$–$1.5$).
-The distribution is more symmetric compared to carangiform, suggesting that anguilliform swimming maintains high efficiency over a wider range of undulatory wavelengths.
-These results serve as important baselines for evaluating the performance of swimming profiles optimized through the DbM-BO in the same frequency–wavelength domain.
+\ed{In Fig.~\ref{fig:eff}, the propulsive efficiency contours over the frequency–wavelength domain are shown for both carangiform and anguilliform swimming modes at \(\mbox{Re}=1000\).
+For both modes, the maximum efficiency lies in the range of approximately \(35\%\)--\(42\%\), representing the upper bound of performance under the considered flow conditions and kinematic parameters.
+The carangiform mode exhibits a clear trend, with higher efficiencies concentrated in the lower-left region of the parameter space, corresponding to relatively shorter wavelengths (\(\lambda^* \approx 0.5\)--\(1.1\)) and low to moderate undulation frequencies (\(f \approx 0.2\)--\(0.8\)).
+The peak efficiency reaches about \(42\%\), indicating that carangiform swimming achieves optimal energy conversion through compact body undulations at comparatively lower frequencies.
+In contrast, the anguilliform mode displays a broader region of elevated efficiency, primarily distributed along a vertical band spanning wavelengths \(\lambda^* \approx 0.9\)--\(1.5\) and frequencies \(f \approx 0.2\)--\(0.9\).
+This distribution is more symmetric than that observed for carangiform swimming, suggesting that anguilliform kinematics sustain high propulsive efficiency across a wider range of undulatory wavelengths and frequencies.
+These efficiency maps provide important baseline references for assessing the performance gains achieved by swimming profiles optimized using the DbM–BO framework within the same frequency–wavelength domain.}